 Do not assume you have met the University’s English language competence requirement by taking degree studies elsewhere.
 If you are unsure about your qualifications, or have other results which you believe demonstrate competence, contact our Admissions team for advice.

 It is your responsibility to provide all supporting documents (for example, academic transcripts, diplomas, Proof of Name Change); these must be submitted as originals or correctly certified copies as follows:

-Intake Applicant/course type Submit to Semester One Bachelor degree (excluding MAP applicants) Tertiary Institutions Service Centre (TISC) Mature-age Access Program (MAP) applicants UWA Admissions Honours, graduate entry diploma applicants UWA Admissions Semester Two All undergraduate applicants UWA Admissions
+Intake Applicant/course type Submit to Semester One School leavers Tertiary Institutions Service Centre (TISC) Non-school leavers (including Mature-age Access Program (MAP) applicants) UWA Admissions Honours, graduate entry diploma applicants UWA Admissions Semester Two All undergraduate applicants UWA Admissions

-The Admissions Centre has access to past WACE / TEE / TAE results from 1976 onwards, as well as most results from previous or current study at UWA.
+UWA Admissions has access to past WACE / TEE / TAE results from 1976 onwards, as well as most results from previous or current study at UWA.

 You must still declare these qualifications on your application, but you do not need to submit separate transcripts for them.

 - All other results and qualifications should be submitted to TISC, or UWA Admissions as applicable.
 Official academic transcripts are required.
 Statements of examination results are not acceptable.

 - All documents must be originals or correctly certified copies.
 We will copy and certify original documents and return them to you.
 Alternatively, copies of original documents may be certified by UWA-approved authorities.
 Certified copies will not be returned unless requested by you in writing.

 - If your qualifications were awarded in another name, proof of the name change (such as a marriage certificate or deed poll) will be required.